What Side of the House Do You Plant Hydrangeas?

 Final Words

 The presence of hydrangea in the garden brings a touch of elegance and timeless charm.
-For this, you need to know what side of the house you plant hydrangeas.
+For this, you need to know which side of the house you plant hydrangeas.